 - Celebrate cultural events.

-- Celebrate - birthdays -birthday child holds globe and walks around sun the number of years old she is!
+- Celebrate - birthdays -birthday child holds globe of world and walks around sun the number of years old she is!
 Clap the number of times the age of birthday child.
-Here is a video of a Montessori birthday celebration.

 - Learn letter sounds of sandpaper alphabet